silinternational/ssp-base/docs/functional_testing.md

 ### Ensure second SP can login through the second IdP
 * Kill all your cookies for ssp\*
 * Browse to http://ssp-sp2.local:8082/module.php/core/authenticate.php
-* Click on ssp-hub
+* Click on ssp-hub-custom-port
 * This should redirect to http://ssp-idp2.local:8086/module.php/core/loginuserpass.php?AuthState=...
 * Login as admin using "b" as the password.
 * This should get you to http://ssp-sp2.local:8082/module.php/core/authenticate.php?as=ssp-hub and show your saml attributes (but there are none).

 ### Ensure main SP goes to discovery page but is authenticated
 * Browse to http://ssp-sp1.local:8081/module.php/core/authenticate.php
-* Click on ssp-hub
+* Click on ssp-hub-custom-port
 * This should redirect to http://ssp-hub.local/module.php/sildisco/disco.php?entityID=ssp-hub.local&...
 * Select IdP 2
 * This should return you to the main SP at http://ssp-sp1.local:8081/module.php/core/authenticate.php?as=ssp-hub and show your saml attributes (but there are none).